 Jill Starley-Grainger is commissioning editor for the Sunday Times Travel Magazine.
-Each month she'll be musing for us on some of the finer things in life when it comes to travel.
-This month, she's planning some hassle-free ski weekends in Europe.
+Sharing some of the finer things in life when it comes to travel; here shares how to plan some hassle-free ski weekends in Europe.

 Since that first taster short break, I've done several week-long chalet trips with friends.
 They're always a blast, true, but also hard work.
 Everyone wakes at dawn (for reasons I've yet to understand, but I madly feel compelled to do it, too), slaps on boots and doesn't remove them until they've conquered (or stumbled down) that last, frantic run home after the lifts close.
 Dinner in the chalet is followed by a group bar crawl in the village.
 I'm shattered by day three.

 Weekend ski breaks are so much more relaxing.
 I go with my husband, check into a gorgeous spa hotel and we don't beat ourselves up if we aren't piste-bashing all day.
 We don't really care if there's a huge variety of slopes, either, choosing our resort based on the hotel with the best restaurant or spa rather than the vastness of its terrain.
 In two days, even the smallest ski areas usually have enough to satisfy.

 Finding these resorts isn't always straightforward.
 Even weekend-ski specialists (Google 'weekend ski trip', and you'll see a dozen or so) tend to focus on the big-name resorts – Zermatt, Chamonix, St Moritz and Kitzbuhel – all of which require transfers of three hours or more from your arrival airport.
 But if you want a no-time-off-needed getaway – out on Friday, back on Sunday – you won't want to spend six or seven hours in transit from London to the pistes.